The symbolic defect of an ideal: Introduction

 Our proof relies on a deep result of Alexander-Hirschowitz \cite{AH:1} on the Hilbert functions of general double points, and some results of Catalisano \cite{C}, Harbourne \cite{H1}, and Id\`a \cite{I} on the graded minimal free resolutions of double points.
-We end this paper with an example to show that the symbolic defect sequence is not monotonic by computing some values of ${\rm sdefect}(I_\X,m)$ when $\X$ is eight general points in $\mathbb{P}^2$ (see Example \ref{8points}).
+We end this paper with an example to show that the symbolic defect sequence is not monotonic by computing some values of $\sdef(I_\X,m)$ when $\X$ is eight general points in $\mathbb{P}^2$ (see Example \ref{8points}).

 {\bf Acknowledgments.} Work on this project began in August 2015 when Y.S.~Shin and A.~Van Tuyl visited A.V.~(Tony) Geramita at his house in Kingston, ON.
 F.~Galetto joined this project in late September of the same year.
 Tony Geramita, however, became quite ill in late December 2015 while in Vancouver, BC, and after a six month battle with his illness, he passed away on June 22, 2016 in Kingston.
-During his illness, we (the remaining co-authors) kept Tony up-to-date on the status on the project, and when his health permitted, he would contribute ideas to this paper.
+During his illness, we (the remaining co-authors) kept Tony up-to-date of the status on the project, and when his health permitted, he would contribute ideas to this paper.
 He was looking forward to returning to Kingston, and turning his attention to this paper.
 Unfortunately, this was not to be.
 Although Tony was not able to see the final version of this paper, we feel that his contributions warrant an authorship.
 Those familiar with Tony's work will hopefully recognize Tony's interests and contributions to the topics in this paper.
 Tony is greatly missed.

 We would also like to thank Brian Harbourne and Alexandra Seceleanu for their helpful comments.
 Part of this paper was written at the Fields Institute; the authors thank the institute for its hospitality.
+Finally, we would like to thank the referees for their helpful suggestions and corrections.